 Complimentary tea/coffee, toast and toppings.
 Complimentary sandwiches from Pret-a-Manager, bread and pastries from Richmond Hill Bakery, Gail’s and Wholefoods.
 Take away snacks are donated from Graze.
 A 50 pence cooked breakfast on Mondays & Wednesdays.

 Shower facilities with towels, soap and shaving toiletries.
 Volunteer hairdressors are available who give around 600 haircuts annually.

 Clothing underwear and cold weather support:

 Complimentary clothes and shoes/trainers when in stock and cold weather clothing and sleeping bags.
 We attend to around 2500 requests for clothing annually and give out hundreds of high quality army sleeping bags.

 Complimentary internet access, four terminals available and free wifi.
 Free postal address and free use of telephones for support purposes.

-In addition we are an outreach hub for external agencies such as Richmond’s homeless agency SPEAR, the C.A.B., RIRS ( Richmond integrated Recovery Services for drug and alcohol), medical and mental health agencies.
+In addition we are an outreach hub for external agencies such as Richmond’s homeless agency SPEAR, the C.A.B., CGL Richmond integrated Recovery Services for drug and alcohol), and visiting medical and mental health agencies.
 Spectra run a monthly outreach programme during the morning drop-in.

-We regret that the Vineyard Community Centre and Church does not currently have full disability access and short flights of steps need negotiating, including access to a disabled toilet.
-A plan for full disability access is in progress.
+We regret that the Vineyard Community Centre and Church does not currently have full step free access and short flights of steps need negotiating, including access to a disabled toilet.
+A plan for full step free access is in progress.